mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 another exceed its quota of citizens, sonic inhibitors in the arcologies impede further conception until the numbers balance out again.
-Critics of these techniques have called them ‘soft eugenics’ but most Saregonians just see it as the Anarque being practical.
+Critics of these techniques have called them 'soft eugenics' but most Saregonians just see it as the Anarque being practical.
 Neighbouring systems such as Sinad, Ganad, Igla and Shakiiga have runaway population crises that result in an endless